LumiTea/Flying-Raijin/README.md

 ### [⫸ Download Current Version ⫷](https://github.com/InfamousMusicify/Flying-Raijin/raw/master/Raijin%20V11.4.zip)
 ### [⫸ Download Current Textures ⫷](https://github.com/InfamousMusicify/Flying-Raijin/raw/master/Raijin%20Textures%20V0.4.zip)

-### Crafting:
+### Crafting/Useage:
-      Spit any Trident, a name tag and an eye of ender on top of an enchanting table,
+_**1:** Spit any Trident, a name tag and an eye of ender on top of an enchanting table,
 Rename another eye of ender to "Raijin", the trident will be enchanted and you will recieve a special item.
+**2:** Throw the trident and Right click the Raijin Item to teleport to the trident._
-      Spare Raijin Link Crafting: Rename an eye of ender to "Raijin" and you will recieve a Raijin link.
+**Spare Raijin Link Crafting:** Rename an eye of ender to "Raijin" and you will recieve a Raijin link.
-### Use:
-      Throw the trident and Right click the Raijin Item to teleport to the trident.

 ~~(You can also throw an old Named/enchanted Carrot on a stick into the crafting mix to upgrade it to a Raijin Carrot.)~~
       You Can Rename and Enchant your Raijin trident before or after its been Raijinified.